springernature/stylelint-config-springernature/README.md

 [Stylelint Plugin](https://stylelint.io/) used at Springer Nature for linting `sass` using the `scss` syntax.

 This plugin extends standard stylelint configurations with rules used by SpringerNature.
-The benefits of using a Plugin instead of a common shared config, is that is possible to add extra rules and plugins per project basis as well as override existing rules.

 ## Requirements